wfrisch/ohcount-fuzz/README.md

 System Requirements
 -------------------

-Ohcount is supported on  Ubuntu 14.04 LTS.
-Other Linux environments should also work, but your mileage may vary.
+Ohcount is supported on Ubuntu 16.04 LTS.
+Other unix-like environments should also work, but your mileage may vary.

 Ohcount does not support Windows.